rikhuijzer/xrcf/arnoldc/README.md

 Here, `IT'S SHOWTIME` means "begin main", `TALK TO THE HAND` means "print", and `YOU HAVE BEEN TERMINATED` means "end main".

-In the directory that contains this README, there is an example compiler that can compile ArnoldC code to LLVM IR.
-To use this compiler, we first install the `arnoldc` binary via
+This language allows Arnold Schwarzenegger to be a programmer.
+Of course, since it's Arnold, we still want the program to run fast so we compile to LLVM.

+The code to build the compiler is in the same directory as this README.
+In this README, we will show how the compiler can be built and used.
+First, we install it via:

 ```sh
 $ cargo install --path arnoldc